SMART METERS ARE ENABLING NEW TARIFFS WHICH COULD HELP YOU SAVE

 - A static time-of-use tariff offers two or more rates for electricity at fixed times of the day.
 For example, a lower price during the day and overnight as compared to weekday evenings.

 - A dynamic time-of-use tariff offers a different price per unit of energy depending on the time of day.
 The times and rates can change from day to day.
-For example, price may depend on the amount of wind generation that is predicted for a particular time.
+For example, the price may depend on the amount of wind power that is predicted for a particular time.

-How can I save money by choosing a smart time-of-use tariff?
+How can you save money by choosing a smart time-of-use tariff?

-This is because the cost of generating and transporting electricity varies throughout the day.
-Energy is cheaper when there is a lot of solar and wind power available, and more expensive when diesel-powered generators are used.
+You could also save money if you use energy when there is more renewable energy being generated.
+For example, if there is a strong wind across the country.
+Energy is cheaper when there is a lot of solar and wind power available, and more expensive when diesel-powered generators (which burn fossil fuels) are used.

-Choosing a smart time-of-use tariff will help support a cleaner, greener energy system because it encourages you to use more energy outside peak periods.
+Choosing a smart time-of-use tariff will help our energy system become greener because it encourages you to use energy when there is less demand.
+For example, in the middle of the night when the majority of us are asleep.

-This is important because, at the moment, we have to increase our use of fossil fuels during peak periods to ensure we can all use energy when we need it.
+This is important because, at the moment, we have to increase our use of fossil fuels when there is more demand for energy, to ensure we can all use energy when we need it.

-The reason we can't always use renewable energy in these circumstances is because renewable energy is not, by its nature, as reliable.
+The reason why we can't always use renewable energy during peak periods is that renewable energy is not as reliable.
 The sun doesn't always shine and the wind doesn't always blow.

-But if we can reduce demand in peak periods, we can use more renewable energy across the day to make our system cleaner and greener.
+But if we can reduce demand during busier periods, we can use more renewable energy across the day to make our system cleaner and greener.

 You may also be interested in...

-- How smart meters are helping people save money - find out how people across Great Britain are using their smart meters to make budgeting easier.
+- How smart meters are helping people save money - discover how people across Great Britain are using their smart meters to make budgeting easier.